gbouras13/giantpandrna/README.md

 giantpandrna run --help
 ```

-Steps
+Pipeline Steps
 ========

-For each sample (steps1-4):
+For each sample (steps 1-4):

-1. Runs nanopolish pychopper on the  input reads (qc.smk)
+1. Runs pychopper on the  input reads (qc.smk)
-2. If you have DCS109, runs pychopper resuce mode to rescue more unclassified reads (qc.smk), then aggreagates all full length and rescued reads (qc.smk)
+2. If you have DCS109, runs pychopper resuce mode to rescue more unclassified reads (qc.smk), then aggreagates all full length and rescued reads (qc.smk).
+You may want these high quality reads downstream for other application.
-3. Maps all input reads using minimap2 against your chosen transcriptome (align.smk).
+3. Maps all input (not QC'd) reads using minimap2 against your chosen transcriptome (align.smk).
 4. Sorts bam and calculates statistics (align.smk).
+5. Runs [nanoreceptor](https://github.com/gbouras13/NanoReceptor) on the input reads to identify immunoglobulin counts in each sample.

+Once 4. has finished for all samples:
-5. Runs [bambu](https://github.com/GoekeLab/bambu) on all input bams.
+6. Runs [bambu](https://github.com/GoekeLab/bambu) on all input aligned bams.

 Input